-House Democrats' impeachment report accuses Trump of abusing power
+Democrats accuse Trump of abusing power, obstructing impeachment probe

-WASHINGTON (Reuters) - Democrats in the U.S. House of Representatives on Tuesday laid out their impeachment case against President Donald Trump, accusing him of using the powers of his office to solicit foreign interference in the 2020 election.
+White House spokeswoman Stephanie Grisham said Democrats led by House Intelligence Committee Chairman Adam Schiff had conducted a “one-sided sham process” that had failed to produce any evidence of wrongdoing by Trump.

-The Democratic-led House Intelligence Committee, which has spearheaded the impeachment probe that formally began in September, also said in a report that the Republican president had obstructed the investigation.
+“This report reflects nothing more than their frustrations.
+Chairman Schiff’s report reads like the ramblings of a basement blogger straining to prove something when there is evidence of nothing,” Grisham said.

-The committee is scheduled to meet at 6 p.m.
+The House Intelligence Committee is scheduled to meet at 6 p.m.
 EST (2300 GMT) to vote on its findings.

 The matter will then go to the House Judiciary Committee, which will open its proceedings on Wednesday.

-If the full House eventually votes to approve formal impeachment charges, a trial would be held in the Republican-led U.S. Senate, where a two-thirds majority of those present would be required to convict and remove Trump from office.
+If the full House eventually votes to approve formal impeachment charges, a trial would be held in the Republican-led U.S. Senate, where a two-thirds majority of those present would be required to convict Trump and remove him from office.

 At issue is whether Trump misused the power of his office to pressure Ukraine to investigate former Vice President Joe Biden, a leading contender for the Democratic nomination to face Trump in the 2020 election.